An Athens food tour is a great way to gain an introduction to Greek food culture. The benefits of doing this type of

 Falling in Love with Sweet Bougatsa Pastry

 The final stop on our Athens food tour was a Greek bakery adored locally for its bougatsa.
-Bougatsa is a sweet filo pastry that is stuffed with sweet semolina custard.
+Bougatsa is a sweet Greek pastry that is made by stacking layers of handmade filo pastry and then stuffing them with sweet semolina custard.

 The process of making this dish was fascinating in itself.
 It was interesting to watch as the chefs swung the pastry wildly around their heads.
 Bougatsa is commonly served with a generous sprinkling of icing sugar and cinnamon.

 Suggested Athens Tours